cloverless08/CSC1060-Capstone-Project/README.md

 # CSC1060 Capstone - Black Hole Sim

-A (kind of) real-time visual simulation of a Black Hole.
+A (hopefully) real-time visual simulation of a Black Hole.
 Doppler Effect, Gravitational Lensing, Accretion Disk, and Halo.

-CPU-Based "ray traced" representation of light rays passing through a black hole in space.
+CPU traced representation of light rays passing through a black hole in space.
  - C++ Calculates light rays, star position and black hole effects
  - Each pixel gets an RBG value in a pixel buffer
  - SDL2 renders pixel buffer to screen using GPU